gammazero/nexus/examples/README.md

 1. Run the server with `go run server/server.go`
 2. Run the subscriber with `go run pubsub/subscriber/subscriber.go`
 3. Run the publisher with `go run pubsub/publisher/publisher.go`

+## Session Meta API Example

+The session meta API example provides a client that subscribes to session meta events and calls session meta procedures to demonstrate the session meta API.

+### Run the Session Meta Client Example

+1. Run the server with `go run server/server.go`
+2. Run the client with `go run session_meta_api/session_meta_client.go`

 ## Multiple Transport Example